 TEST 2: Verifying The Heater Element Is Getting Ground

-The next test is to check and confirm that female terminal number 1 of the downstream O2 sensor engine wiring harness connector is feeding Ground to the heater element.
+The next step is to check that the BLK/WHT wire, of the upstream O2 sensor harness connector, is feeding the heater element with ground.

-- Connect the red multimeter test lead to battery (+).
+Connect the red multimeter test lead to battery positive (+) terminal.

-- Connect the black lead to terminal number 1 of the O2 sensor's harness connector.
+Probe the black with white stripe (BLK/WHT) wire of the O2 sensor's harness connector.

 Let's take a look at your test results: